 In 2007, the company received two demands from shareholders that the board of directors cause the company to take legal action against current and former directors and others for allegedly causing damage to the company through improper marketing of Evista, Prozac, and Zyprexa.
 In accordance with procedures established under the Indiana Business Corporation Law (Ind.
 Code § 23-1-32), the board has appointed a committee of independent persons to consider the demands and determine what action, if any, the company should take in response.
 Since January 2008, we have been served with seven shareholder derivative lawsuits: Lambrecht, et al. v.
-Taurel, et al., filed January 17, 2008, in the United States District Court for the Southern District of Indiana; Staehr, et al. v.
-Eli Lilly and Company, et al., filed March 27, 2008, in Marion County Superior Court in Indianapolis, Indiana; Waldman, et al. v.
-Eli Lilly and Company, et al., filed February 11, 2008, in the United States District Court for the Eastern District of New York; Solomon v.
-Eli Lilly and Company, et al., filed March 27, 2008, in Marion County Superior Court in Indianapolis, Indiana; Robbins v.
+Taurel, et al., filed January 17, 2008, in the United States District Court for the Southern District of Indiana; Staehr et al. v.
+Eli Lilly and Company et al., filed February 11, 2008, in the United States District Court for the Eastern District of New York; Solomon v.
+Eli Lilly and Company et al., filed March 27, 2008, in Marion County Superior Court in Indianapolis, Indiana; Robbins v.
 Taurel, et al., filed April 9, 2008, in the United States District Court for the Eastern District of New York; City of Taylor General Employees Retirement System v.
 Taurel, et al., filed April 15, 2008, in the United States District Court for the Eastern District of New York; and Zemprelli v.
-Taurel, et al., filed June 24, 2008, in the United States District Court for the Southern District of these lawsuits were filed by the shareholders who served the demands described above.
+Taurel, et al., filed June 24, 2008, in the United States District Court for the Southern District of Indiana.
+Two of these lawsuits were filed by the shareholders who served the demands described above.
 All seven lawsuits are nominally filed on behalf of the company, against various current and former directors and officers and allege that the named officers and directors harmed the company through the improper marketing of Zyprexa, and in certain suits, Evista and Prozac.
-The Zemprelli suit also claims that certain defendants violated Sections 10(b) and 20(a) of the Securities Exchange Ac
+The Zemprelli suit also claims that certain defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.
+Each of the current directors, other than Mr. Eskew and Mr. Oberhelman, are named in the suits.
+We believe